-- A. A signed agreement stating that the parcel owner/agent and operator will abide by all the processes and requirements described in this Chapter and an expedited code enforcement process; - B. A non-refundable application fee in an amount set by the Master Fee Schedule. - C. For permit applications for existing UDCBs, a signed affidavit stating that the UDCB existed at the proposed location prior to the adoption of Ordinance No. 13225 C.M.S. on April 22, 2014; - D. A signed authorization from the parcel owner/agent to allow placement of the UDCB; - E. A signed acknowledgement of responsibility from the parcel owner/agent and the operator for joint and several liability for violations of conditions or regulations, and/or public blight relating to the UDCB; - F. Proof of general liability insurance of at least one million dollars (\$1,000,000) covering the applicant's UDCB and naming the City of Oakland as an additional insured. - G. For operators soliciting for charitable purposes, proof sufficient to establish that the operator who will utilize the unattended donation box is qualified to solicit donations of salvageable personal property pursuant to California Welfare and Institutions Code Section 148.3, as amended; - H. For for-profit operators, proof of an active business tax certificate with the City of Oakland.
-For nonprofit operators, evidence that the nonprofit has been registered with the City of Oakland;
+- A. A signed agreement stating that the parcel owner/agent and operator will abide by all the processes and requirements described in this Chapter and an expedited code enforcement process; - B. A non-refundable application fee in an amount set by the Master Fee Schedule; - C. For permit applications for existing UDCBs, a signed affidavit, under penalty of perjury, stating that the UDCB existed at the proposed location prior to the adoption of Ordinance No. 13225 C.M.S. on April 22, 2014; - D. A signed authorization from the parcel owner/agent to allow placement of the UDCB; - E. A signed acknowledgement of responsibility from the parcel owner/agent and the operator for joint and several liability for violations of conditions or regulations, and/or blight relating to the UDCB;

-- I. The name, address, email, website (if available) and telephone number of the UDCB operator and parcel owner, including 24-hour contact information; - J. A vicinity map showing 1) the proposed location of the UDCB; and 2) the distance between the site and all existing UDCBs within 1,000 feet of the proposed UDCB location; - K. Photographs of the location and adjacent properties; - L. A site plan containing: - 1.
+- F. Proof of general liability insurance of at least one million dollars (\$1,000,000) covering the applicant's UDCB and naming the City of Oakland as an additional insured; - G. For nonprofit operators, evidence that the nonprofit has been registered as a non-profit organization with the City of Oakland, is recognized by the Internal Revenue Service as such, and complies with California Welfare and Institutions Code section 148 et. seq. as it may be amended; - H. For for-profit operators, proof of an active business tax certificate with the City of Oakland: - I. The name, address, email, website (if available) and telephone number of the UDCB operator and parcel owner, including 24-hour contact information; - J. A vicinity map showing 1) the proposed location of the UDCB; and 2) the distance between the site and all existing UDCBs within 1,000 feet of the proposed UDCB location; - K. Photographs of the location and adjacent properties; - L. A site plan containing: - 1.
 Location and dimensions of all parcel boundaries; - 2.
 Location of all buildings; - 3.
 Proposed UDCB location; - 4.
 Distance between the proposed UDCB and parcel lines buildings; and - 5.
-Location and dimension of all existing and proposed driveways, garages, carports, parking spaces, maneuvering aisles, pavement and striping/marking. - M. Elevations showing the appearance, materials, and dimensions of the UDCB, including the location of information and disclosures required in this Chapter; - N. A description and/or diagram of the proposed locking mechanism of the UDCB; - O. A maintenance plan (including graffiti removal, pick-up schedule, and litter and trash removal on and around the UDCB) that is sufficient to prevent/eliminate blight-related conditions; and - P. Any other reasonable information regarding time, place, and manner of UDB operation, placement, and/or maintenance that the Director requires to evaluate the proposal consistent with the requirements of this Chapter.
+Location and dimension of all existing and proposed driveways, garages, carports, parking spaces, maneuvering aisles, pavement and striping/marking; - M. Elevations showing the appearance, materials, and dimensions of the UDCB, including the information required in this Chapter to be placed on the UDCB and notice sign; - N. A description and/or diagram of the proposed locking mechanism of the UDCB; - O. A maintenance plan (including graffiti removal, pick-up schedule, and litter and trash removal on and around the UDCB) that is sufficient to prevent/eliminate blight-related conditions; and - P. Any other reasonable information regarding time, place, and manner of UDB operation, placement, and/or maintenance that the Director requires to evaluate the proposal consistent with the requirements of this Chapter.